sanchit-22/Self-Indexing-Project-IRE/README.md

 For issues or questions:

-1. Check `DumpFiles/CodebaseExplanation.md` for architecture details
+1. Check the comprehensive report PDF for detailed analysis and implementation details
-2. Review `PLOT_BC_COMPLIANCE_SUMMARY.md` for metrics explanation
+2. Review the source code in `src/SelfIndex/` for technical implementation
-3. See comprehensive report PDF for formal analysis
+3. See evaluation results in `src/SelfIndex/comprehensive_selfindex_results/`
-4. Check test files in `DumpFiles/` for usage examples
+4. Check test files and manual testing utilities for usage examples

 ---